mkadiri/lambda/README.md

 ### make zip

-The application can be built and zipped
+The application can be built and zipped with the `make zip` command, this zip file can be uploaded in to AWS

 ## Resources
 - s3 bucket: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/s3-example-basic-bucket-operations.html